Battle of Halidon Hill: Aftermath

 The English believed the battle had ended the war with Scotland and Edward left for the south.
 Balliol and his allies rapidly quelled any remaining resistance in Scotland.
 They proceeded north and held a parliament at the Scottish capital, Perth, in October 1333, where Balliol restored lands to the "disinherited" nobles who had helped him to the throne the previous year.
 In doing so he dispossessed a new generation of Scots nobility of their land, thus ensuring continued conflict.
 Balliol had at least nominal control of most of Scotland and at one point only four fortifications remained in the hands of David II's partisans.
-On 19 June 1334, Balliol did homage to Edward for Scotland, after formally ceding to England the eight counties of south-east Scotland.
+On 19 June 1334, Balliol did homage to Edward for Scotland, after formally ceding to England the eight counties of south-east Scotland in the Treaty of Newcastle.
 David supporters would not admit defeat and Balliol was deposed later in 1334.
 Edward led a winter campaign and Balliol was restored in 1335.
 Balliol was deposed once again in 1336, and Edward again campaigned widely across Scotland.
 In 1337 the Hundred Years' War broke out with France and English efforts were concentrated on this front, allowing the young King David to consolidate his position in Scotland.

 In 1346 Edward led an English army across northern France, winning the Battle of Crécy and besieging Calais.
 Encouraged by the French King the Scots invaded England with a large army, certain that few English troops would be left to defend the rich northern English cities.
 The Scots were decisively beaten at the Battle of Neville's Cross with heavy loss and their king was captured.
 It was eleven years before terms were agreed for David's release.
 His ransom was the very large sum of 100,000 marks, to be paid over ten years, on 24 June (St. John the Baptist's Day) each year, during which an Anglo-Scottish truce prohibited any Scottish citizen from bearing arms against Edward III or any of his men.
 This truce lasted for four decades and marked the end of the Second War of Scottish Independence.